Atomic Absorption Spectroscopy

 Limitations of AAS analysis

-While AAS can provide the elemental composition of a sample, it cannot offer any information regarding chemical structure, chirality, or any other non-elemental analysis.
+AAS cannot offer information regarding chemical structure, chirality, or any other non-elemental analysis.
 Furthermore, due to the way they interact with light, most non-metals cannot be readily detected through AAS.
-It is, therefore, primarily used for detecting metal concentrations.

 The sample must either be in the form of a liquid or be dissolved before analysis, which may limit the method’s usage with certain insoluble compounds.
-Finally, AAS is a destructive technique, so any sample is broken down during atomization and cannot be recovered post-analysis.
+AAS is also a destructive technique, so any sample is broken down during atomization and cannot be recovered post-analysis.
 As only one element at a time can be detected, this means that relatively large sample volumes are needed for multielement analysis.

 Need an analysis?